vamsidarbhamulla/serenity-cucumber-bdd-screenplay/README.md

     cd web-app
     docker-compose up

 Make sure the docker images downloaded and started.
-Then Open the [web-app-from-here](http:localhost:90)
+Then Open the web-app from [here](http:localhost:90) or open a browser and type http://localhost:90.

 ### Test data required to run the tests